kylejones200/psis_4700_applied_ai/webslides/lecture3_Working-with-Text.md

 ## Sentiment as a Classification Task

-Inputs consist of text.
+Inputs consist of text
-Outputs represent sentiment labels.
+Outputs represent sentiment labels
 Models infer tone from language

 > This slide covers an important concept in applied AI.
 Understanding this material will help you evaluate opportunities and challenges when considering AI applications in your field.